Stony Brook Medicine Health News

 Dr. Bakoulis, DO, discusses breast lumps.

-• Anastasia Bakoulis, DO
+• Anastasia Bakoulis

 Breast Surgery